Loading

 He bears it all for his audience, allowing for the ultimate sacrifice in his search for a greater meaning and understanding of the world.

-Since 2019, Phil has released four full-length albums, “Phoenix Rising”, “The Awakening”, “True Evolution” and “Break Free”, and has acheived Triple J airplay, sold-out shows, and a 30-date tour.
+Since 2019, Phil has released four full-length albums, “Phoenix Rising”, “The Awakening”, “True Evolution” and “Break Free”.
+And he’s achieved Triple J airplay, sold-out shows, and a 30-date tour.

 His stand-out festival appearances include Mitchell Creek Rock and Blues Festival, Blues On Broadbeach and Caloundra Music Festival.

-Following a prolonged period of songwriting and inner growth, Phil has re-emerged, like the pheonix from the ashes, with a swag of new music which you can see at his next home concert on July 21 in Eumundi.
+Following a prolonged period of songwriting and inner growth, Phil has re-emerged, like the pheonix from the ashes.
+And he has a swag of new music which you can see at his next home concert in Eumundi.

-Or catch one of his Intuitive Music Healing sessions on June 28 or July 12 at the Eumundi School of Arts.
+Or catch one of his Intuitive Music Healing sessions on June 28 or July 12.

-As I drove away that evening, I reminisced about the conversations I had with my newfound “besties”, our shared stories of mutual passions, pursuits and pains.
+As I drove away that evening, I reminisced about the conversations I had with my newfound “besties”.
+And our shared stories of mutual passions, pursuits and pains.

-The native land, its generous spirit, and its fair-weathered friends had saved me from spiralling into yet another single-mum pity party.
+The native land, its generous spirit, and fair-weathered friends had saved me once again.
+Because connection is where you’ll find healing.

-Instead of sabotaging my precious time in a convoluted heap of technology and dopamine-infused treats, I was so glad I had chosen to take the road less travelled.
+Instead of sabotaging my precious time in a heap of technology and dopamine-infused treats, I took the road less travelled.
+And I’m so glad I did.

 It was exactly what my soul needed.

-A play in the forest, with its pixies, making intimate connections of both old and new, melting together beside the fire, under a star-studded sky, like we’d known each other for years.
+A play in the forest, with its pixies, making intimate connections of both old and new.
+And melting together beside the fire, under a star-studded sky, like we’d known each other for years.

 As I left the property that night, I thought perhaps I should take a gamble on the countryside more often.